PredictLand/PL-TEC-PLPipes/README.md

 ```

 Where `$stem` is the name used as the main key when looking for
-configuration files.
-Defaults to `jupyter`.
+configuration files (defaults to `jupyter`).

 In order to find the project configuration, the extension looks into
 the environment variable `PLPIPES_ROOT_DIR`.
-If it is not defined it
+If that variable is not
-looks for a `config` directory in the current working directory of the
+defined then it looks for a `config` directory in the current working
-IPython kernel (usually the directory from where `jupyter-lab` was
+directory of the IPython kernel (usually the directory from where
-launched) and walks up the file system until such directory is found.
+`jupyter-lab` was launched) and walks up the file system until such
+directory is found.

 Once the extension is loaded and initialized, the features described
 in the following sections can be used.

 ## Variable, packages and method shortcuts